 Using Facebook Live at Events

-Facebook Live has already made quite an impact in the events industry over the last year – the biggest being the Rio 2016 Olympic games where an estimated 277 million unique people had 1.5 billion interactions on the platform throughout the two-week sporting event.
+Facebook Live has already made quite an impact in the events industry over the last few years – one of the biggest being the Rio 2016 Olympic games where an estimated 277 million unique people had 1.5 billion interactions on the platform throughout the two-week sporting event.
 The ability to record live videos using nothing more than a Smartphone is opening up all sorts of opportunities for smaller events too – it’s helping them better engage with attendees.
 It’s also helping them reach out to new audiences too.

 But as with anything live, things can always go wrong.
 The camera might stop working.
 The feed might cut off.
 Your speaker might mess up or some crisis might unfold…and the whole thing gets broadcasted on the Internet.
 So, needless to say, it helps being prepared.